 Over time, illnesses such as viral infections, colds, gum disease, sinuses, and allergies can change your sense of smell and taste.
 Other causes may be nasal polyps, injury to the nose and exposure to toxic chemicals such as chemical solvents or pesticides.
 Additionally, some medications such as antidepressants and antibiotics, or certain medical conditions such as Alzheimer’s, multiple sclerosis or Parkinson’s disease can affect your sense of smell.

 In many of these cases, sense of smell returns when the illness ends, but for seniors, the recovery may be slower.

 A humidifier will help you feel better and relieve congestion if you have a stuffy nose.

 Make good hygiene a habit.
-You want to be well groomed – a daily shower, dental hygiene, and clean clothes are important to ensure that you feel good and smell good (at least to others).
+You want to be well groomed – a daily shower, dental health, and clean clothes are essential to ensure that you feel good and smell good (at least to others).
 Also wash your hands often, especially after touching public areas or when around people who have a cold or the flu.

 Get a smoke alarm.
 You might not be able to smell gas leaks or burnt food.
 Independent living communities need to alert their residents to install fire alarms and check them regularly.

 When the elderly lose their sense of smell and taste, they may eat too much or too little food.
 It may be a good idea to keep a food journal to monitor food take, at least until you get used to your new eating habits.

 Another danger is that our decreasing sense of smell and taste may not be able to warn us when food is no longer fresh, especially dairy and meats.
 It’s important to pay attention to expiration dates and examine the food carefully for color and texture, to get a sense of the food’s freshness.
 When in doubt, throw it out.